|

 because no straight distance has the value of a transcendental

-number.
-We cannot take the circumference of a circle that would
+circumference of a circle that would result in a square (or a

-result in a square (or a straight line distance) with a rational side
+straight line distance) with a rational side (or a rational length),

-(or a rational length), because the rational number has finite
+because the rational number has a finite mantissa while the

-there yet?
-Almost.
 What happens if we ratio

 transcendentals and irrationals?
 This just might be it.
 That guy